 I have no idea.
 Sometimes I can come up with a ton of ideas all at once.
 Other days I struggle to even come up with one.
 I keep an eye out for ideas everywhere.
-Obviously I get some ideas from the online community, but I also get ideas for non design related magazine, my personal experiences, or on topics that I have questions about.
+Obviously, I get some ideas from the online community, but I also get ideas for the nondesign related magazine, my personal experiences, or on topics that I have questions about.

 I’ve noticed you’ve appeared on a bunch of high profile blogs through guest writing, how much of a role does blogging take in your average working day?

-Your videos share some great tips and advice, and they give a great insight to your personality, what benefits have you seen from communicating through this form of media?
+Your videos share some great tips and advice, and they give a great insight into your personality, what benefits have you seen from communicating through this form of media?

 If nothing else, I think it helps put a face to the Danny Outlaw name and helps me stand out a little more in the industry.